mikeroyal/AR-VR-Guide/README.md

 [Vuforia Studio](https://www.ptc.com/en/products/vuforia/vuforia-studio) is a tool that allows anyone to create beautiful 3D augmented reality (AR) experiences in a matter of minutes with no coding required.

+[SceneView](https://github.com/SceneView/sceneview-android) is a 3D and AR Android Composable and View with Google Filament and ARCore.
+This is a Sceneform replacement in Kotlin.

 [Polycam](https://poly.cam/) is the world's most popular LiDAR 3D scanning app for iOS(iPhone/iPad), Web, and Android.
 It let's you scan the world around you with your mobile device, DSLR camera, or drone to get beautiful, accurate 3D models.

 [3D Scanner App for Mac](https://apps.apple.com/us/app/3d-scanner-app/id1419913995) is a desktop tool for processing photos and videos into 3D models using the power of Photogrammetry; which makes it perfect for 3D Design, CAD, Architecture, Games Assets, AR, VR, XR.
 It shares USDZ models via iMessage to let friends and family see your models in Augmented Reality.